feature-engine/feature_engine/docs/quickstart.rst

     $ pip install -U feature-engine

-If you’re using Anaconda, you can take advantage of the conda utility to install the `Anaconda Feature-engine package <https://anaconda.org/conda-forge/feature_engine>`_:
+If you’re using Anaconda, you can install the `Anaconda Feature-engine package <https://anaconda.org/conda-forge/feature_engine>`_:

 .. code-block:: bash